Filing a “Notice of Intent”

-Compulsory school age begins with the school year in which the sixth birthday is reached prior to the first day of September or upon enrolling in a publicly supported kindergarten program, and continues until the seventeenth birthday.
+Compulsory school age begins with the school year in which the sixth birthday is reached prior to the first day of July or upon enrolling in a publicly supported kindergarten program.

 Many counties send homeschooling families a form to complete saying it is a substitute for the Notice of Intent.
 These forms often request more information than the law requires.
 Some counties request a plan of instruction be included, as well as the number of instructional minutes per subject per day and the number of instructional days per year.
 Though this may be required for those filing under the Section (c)(1), this is not a requirement under Section (c)(2).
 Some families just write “not applicable” in these sections of the form; others choose to submit a personally written Notice of Intent or Notice of Intent form (see below).
 Another item included on many counties’ forms is a requirement that parents specify the type of academic assessment that will be employed at the end of the school term.
 The Code does not authorize the county to require this information, so again specification is voluntary.
 Not specifying the assessment method to be used affords more flexibility in making that choice in the spring.
 However, please keep in mind, if you desire to use the public school testing services, notification should be given to the school in plenty of time to make the necessary arrangements.